BillClinton/CodeIgniter-Sencha-Proxy/README.md

     },
 ```

-The above example will attempt to update the record using a URI of user/update.
+The above example will attempt to update the record using a URI of __user/update__.
 As mentioned
-above in the create example, you can alter the name of the CodeIgniter controller function
+above, you can alter the name of the CodeIgniter controller function being called by adding the
-being called by adding the ci_method configuration parameter to the save function.
+ci_method configuration parameter to the save function.

 #### Update records